-LAW 700 Health Care Regulations (1-4) Regulation of the medical profession; the physician-patient relationship; professional and institutional liability; health care institutions and delivery systems; quality control; access to health care services and problems of distribution and rationing; cost control, including government and private health care programs; patient rights; antitrust.
 LAW 703ab Children's Legal Issues (1-4; 1-4) Students will work on cases in the following areas: (1) Dependent and neglected children: All children who are wards of the court must have legal counsel.
 (2) Children with AIDS: Legal implications of such issues as health care and custody.
 (3) Guardianships or other temporary arrangements for children whose parents are terminally ill or are otherwise unable to care for them.
 Graded CR/D/F.